raghunathreddymustur/spring-ioc/readme.md

    1. NoSuchBeanDefinition Found
       1. Problem with dependencies and its version compatibility with others dependencies
       2. problem with `Spring Context` dependency - changing of version of this dependency worked.
-      3. Problem with IDE --- Not sure
+      3. Problem with IDE Cache--- Not sure
 2. Git
    1. Detached Head
       1. Solved using this video